-The disproportionately impacted groups in basic skills course completion are African American/Black students, race unknown, current or former foster youth, homeless students, students with disabilities, Pacific Islanders, female students, and male students.
-For remedial English and remedial math cohorts, defined by the number of students who successfully completed a transfer-level English or math class within six years of entry, African American/Black students, current or former foster youth, and students with disabilities are the only impacted subgroup for both English and math.
+The disproportionately impacted groups in basic skills course completion are African American/Black students, two or more races, current or former foster youth, homeless students, students with disabilities, LGBT students, and veterans.
+For remedial English and remedial math cohorts, defined by the number of students who successfully completed a transfer-level English or math class within six years of entry, African American/Black students are the only impacted subgroup for both English and math.
 For cohort groups in ESL, where students begin an ESL sequence below transfer level, and then successfully complete a transfer level English or ESL class, Hispanic/Latino students complete at a rate that is disproportionately less than other students.
 The college seeks to create a program that increases the percentage of enrolled students who complete basic skills and ESL classes and who subsequently complete a college-level math and/or English course.
 The overall integrated goal is to decrease time in remediation.